jaanli/couchometer/README.md

 * Add bold font to title / custom graphics?
 * Make sure it is able to track in the background
 * Give an average sit time per day
+* Figure out how to generate .apk and put on Google Play store
+* Put up couchometer.com (simple jekyll bootstrapped theme)

 ##Far off future features?
 * Syncing to the cloud like rescuetime.com